 Base salary is intended to attract and retain qualified executives and to provide a level of security and stability from year to year.
 The Compensation Committee reviews base salaries for our NEOs each year.
-Based on the recommendation of the Chief Executive Officer, the 2022 Executive Compensation Report, the competitiveness of their current base salaries and our performance during 2021, the base salaries for each NEO were set in 2022 as provided below.
-The CEO's 2022 salary was set more than 10% below the median of the FW Cook peer group data, despite having trailing one and three-year TSR that was above the 75th percentile of the peer group at the time.
+Based on the recommendation of the Chief Executive Officer, the 2022 Executive Compensation Report, the competitiveness of their current base salaries and our performance during 2022, the base salaries for each NEO were set in 2023 as provided in the adjacent table with no NEO receiving an increase in their base salary compared to 2022.